 3. stay on the designated paths

 There are signs to guide you along the pathways and maps placed throughout the park.
 Stay on the paths and don't stray off into the forest.
-Keep watch overhead, the monkeys are often right above your head in the tree branches.
+Be mindful of above, the monkeys are often right above your head in the trees and can steal your hat or glasses.

 4. be respectful of the temples